Writers in the Schools Icon

 WITS Rewritten

-WITS Rewritten is a pilot program that provides WITS at no cost to K-12 public schools that serve students furthest from educational justice due to systemic racial and socio-economic inequities.
+WITS Rewritten is an initiative that provides WITS at no cost to K-12 public schools that serve students furthest from educational justice.
 WITS Rewritten will center these students and bring literary arts engagement opportunities into their classrooms.
-In its inaugural year, WITS Rewritten is partnering with Wing Luke Elementary School, Denny International Middle School, and Rainier Beach High School in the Seattle Public School District.

 95%